What is glass fiber reinforced concrete?

 I hope this answers what is glass fiber reinforced concrete and how to use it.
 I don’t mean to sell it over regular concrete as both have their own uses, but for furniture, it’s something I’ve long since wanted to try.

-Homemade furniture seems like something fun to make and there is a lot of woodcrafts all over the internet.
+Homemade furniture seems like something fun to make and there are a lot of woodcrafts all over the internet.
 Concrete might get a little shadowed.

 There are lots of bathroom equipment being made a thought, from countertops and tables to sinks which is quite inspiring.
 It’s an area where concrete really shines compared to other materials.